ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-basics.md

 SimplePokemon.init({
   name: {
     type: DataTypes.STRING,
-    // unique: true // This column options is quivalent to the model options "indexes" below },
+    // unique: true // This column options is equivalent to the model options "indexes" below },
   ...
 }, {